PackeTsar/meraki-cli/README.md

 ## Tab Autocompletion

-Meraki-CLI v1.4.0 introduces tab autocompletion support on MacOS (zsh) and Linux (bash), and Windows 10 WSL using the Python [argcomplete](https://github.com/kislyuk/argcomplete) framework.
+Meraki-CLI v1.4.0 introduced tab autocompletion support on MacOS (zsh), Linux (bash), and Windows 10 WSL using the Python [argcomplete](https://github.com/kislyuk/argcomplete) framework.
 Once you have installed Meraki-CLI, there are a few additional steps you need to take to enable autocompletion.
 See below for these steps.

 Once tab autocompletion is functional, you will be able to hit the TAB key at any point in the command to see your options and/or complete a partial command.
 You are also able to set the `-h` switch at any point in the command and hit ENTER to see the help page for that specific command.

+### Windows (10)

+A native installation of Meraki-CLI on Windows (where you use the Windows Command Prompt for the `meraki` commands) does not support tab autocompletion.
+In order to use the tab-autocompletion feature in Windows, you need to [Install on Windows 10 WSL](#install-on-windows-10-wsl).
+Once Meraki-CLI is installed, you can enable tab-autocompletion in WSL using the below steps.

+- Run `sudo activate-global-python-argcomplete` in WSL to activate the tab autocompletion feature
+  - You should just see the response "Installing bash completion script /etc/bash_completion.d/python-argcomplete"
+  - NOTE: We are running this as sudo on purpose.
+The autocomplete feature must be installed and activated at the global level
+- Exit the WSL window with `exit`
+- Reopen the WSL command window by finding the "Ubuntu" app in your start menu
+- Run the `meraki` command and make sure you see the help output
+- Type `meraki` at the prompt and then hit the TAB key a few times
+- You now should see all the arguments/switches/commands available to you

 ### MacOS